ivg/matkit/doc/proposal.md

 (though it seems that shortcut is even longer...).

-Since the declaration can be specified manually by a user, analyzer becomes a validator -- a tool to check the correctness of the expression, consider the following example:
+Since the declaration can be specified manually by a user, the analyzer becomes a validator -- a tool to check the correctness of the expression.
+Consider the following example:

   echo "Ax=b,
         where A is in [n,m],
               b is in [m]". | matkit analyze

-can yield something like this:
+will yield:

   Expression b is expected to have the following properties:
      b is in [n]